HPCurtis/livestock_shiny_app/README.md

 # Automatic Australian livestock forecasting shiny app.

 The following code project is an implementation of a shiny app for the forecasting of Australian livestock data.
 The work highlights the non-triviality of forecasting and the resulting difficulty to generate automatic tools for generating useful forecasts.
+The app is deployed using the shinyapp.io service

 [Use Shiny app here](https://d8hpi9-harrison-curtis.shinyapps.io/app_cattle/)